agi-brain/xuance/docs/source/documents/usage/basic_usage.rst

 Run a DRL example
 -----------------------

-In XuanPolicy, it is easy to build a DRL agent.
+In XuanCe, it is easy to build a DRL agent.
 First you need to create a *runner* and specify the ``agent_name``, ``env_name``, then a runner that contains agent, policy, and envs, etc., will be built.
 Finally, execute ``runner.run`` and the agent's model is training.

 .. code-block:: python

-    import xuanpolicy as xp
+    import xuance as xp
     runner = xp.get_runner(method='dqn',
                            env='classic_control',
                            env_id='CartPole-v1',